 Educational Leadership Student Resources

-At Ed.
-Leadership, we work to ensure your academic experience is meaningful and successful.
-Please explore some of the resources that are available to you in and outside our department.
+In the Educational Leadership department, we aim to ensure your academic experience is meaningful and successful.
+Please explore some of the resources that are available to you.
 We look forward to working with you on your educational journey.

 Writing resources are available to all students in the Educational Leadership department.
 Our goal is to help you transition into your program from undergraduate to graduate level writing and from graduate to doctoral level writing.
-Within our department we offer writing workshops, our department has a dedicated librarian to assist our students with research questions.
-Our department has has the Center for Research on Educational Access and Leadership (C-REAL).
+Our department offers writing workshops, has a dedicated librarian to assist our students with research questions, and supports the Center for Research on Educational Access and Leadership (C-REAL).

 Is a data-driven, solution-focused interdisciplinary research center where P-20 educational institutions in the Orange and Los Angeles counties partner with CSUF to identify and respond to local problems and issues in educational institutions.
 They provide: